Artificial transmission line

-In telecommunication, an artificial transmission line is a two-port electrical network that has the characteristic impedance, transmission time delay, phase shift, or other parameter(s) of a real transmission line.
+In telecommunications, an artificial transmission line is a two-port electrical network that has the characteristic impedance, transmission time delay, phase shift, or other parameter(s) of a real transmission line.
 It can be used to simulate a real transmission line in one or more of these respects.

 Early artificial lines were used in telephony research and took the form of a cascade of lattice phase equalisers to provide the necessary delay.
 The lattice phase circuit was invented by Otto Zobel in the 1920s.